celo-org/docs/blog/sage-building-a-crowdfunding-platform-on-celo-with-python/sage-building-a-crowdfunding-platform-on-celo-with-python.md

 The address and private key are gotten from any of the ones that ganache provides for us and the URL is the RPC URL that ganache is running on your PC.

-For security purposes, it’s best to store your private key as an environment variable.
+For security purposes, it is best to store your private key as an environment variable.

 Create a .env file and add your private key to it: